VJAI/Story_For_Next_Movie/The_Mask_Man.md

 ## The Third Box

 Days and weeks passed.
 Lot of people and lot of investigations.
 No progress.
-This case started to become a headache.
-At now, me, my senior and Martin all in the assumption it's more a rape.
+This case turned into a headache.
+At now, me, my boss and Martin all in the assumption it's more a rape.
 Both the woman are raped by a same person or same people.
 Both of them are young and good looking and there is no connection between them.
-This case is really testing my gut.
-I used to have a good name around this department in solving cases short time.
-This one not seems to be so!
 There is no much news about this mask man.
 Maybe he was just driving to city.

 I'm still wondering how I can convey resignation to my senior.
-Exactly after a month... there is another box!
+Exactly after a month there is another box!
 This time it not belonged to a woman but to a young man.
 This is no more work of a rapist.
 I can sense all the victims have some mysterious connections.
 All are young and fit.
 Even more surprisingly all of them had same blood group.
 The killer definitely has a motive but can't figure out it yet.

-It's a sunday and I'm sitting in my home thinking about the box, victims, the mask man... my daughter is watching some holywood movie looks like it's Arnold's Predator.
+It's a sunday and I'm sitting in my home thinking about the box, victims, the mask man... my daughter is watching some movie looks like it's Arnold's Predator.
 Suddenly she turned to me and asked a question.

-"Why this predator kills human?"
+"Why predator kills human?"

-"May be for the skull?
-Looks like they love our skulls"
+"They are fond of skulls"

-My thoughts again started to roam around the case.
-Suddenly it strike me.
+My thoughts again started to spin around the case.
+Suddenly it stroke me.
 May be the killer is looking for something?
 Is he taking some body parts from the victims.
-I called Martin in phone.
+I called Martin.

-"Hello Sir"
+"Hello, Sir"

 "Is any body parts are missing in the victims?"

 "It's hard to know.
-They are heavily ...
+They are heavily... you know.
 We thought in that angle too but we didn't find anything seriously missing"

-"Maybe we've to look hard enough"
+"Maybe you've to look hard enough"

 I quit the call.
-I can sense something turning up in my mind.
+I can feel something turning up.
 He is looking for specific people.
 Who are healthy, fit and happy.
 May be all of them fits to his profile in someway.
 But how could he know that?
-How we can know the blood group of all of them?
-Unless he is working in some hospital... yes!!
+How he can know the blood group of all of them?
+Unless he is working in some hospital?
+Yes!
 I again called Martin.

 "Martin, can you check the victims recently visited any hospital?"